tjohanne42/books_recommandation/README.md

 For the SQL database, we decided to use the free database system provided by MySQL.

+For the recommendation engine, we used a mix of:
+- a popularity based recommendation engine,
+- a system based on a correlation matrix,
-For the recommendation engine, we used a mix of popularity based recommendation engine and a SVD model provided by [the Surprise library](http://surpriselib.com/).
+- and a SVD model provided by [the Surprise library](http://surpriselib.com/).

 ## Setup